ajitha-vijayakumar/basic-java-programs-day-3/README.md

 # basic-java-programs-day-3

-Find the following for the given value
+Find the following for the given value.

-1.Count of digits
+1.Count of digits.

-2.Reverse of digits
+2.Reverse of digits.

-2-i.Just need to print
+i.Just need to print.

-2-ii.Find it
+ii.Find it.

-5.Sum of digits
+3.Sum of digits.

+4. Check whether the given number is a palindrome or not.